-New study adds further guidance on when to start antiretroviral therapy for HIVSeptember 26th, 2011 in HIV & AIDS /
+New study adds further guidance on when to start antiretroviral therapy for HIVSeptember 26, 2011 in Medicine & Health / HIV & AIDS

 One of the key decisions faced by people living with HIV, and by their health-care providers, is when to start treatment.

 Some recent studies have found that starting highly active antiretroviral therapy earlier is better.
 Now a new study led by researchers at the University of North Carolina at Chapel Hill finds that there may be a limit to how early the therapy, known as HAART, should start.

 The new results could help determine where the starting line for antiretroviral therapy should be drawn, said Michele Jonsson Funk, Ph.D., research assistant professor in the UNC Gillings School of Global Public Health and lead author of the study, which is published in the Sept.
 26, 2011 issue of the journal Archives of Internal Medicine.

 "The drugs used to treat HIV are expensive, treatment is life-long, and the side effects can be serious," Jonsson Funk said.
 "So we really need to know if the patient's investment will pay off, how large the benefit is likely to be, and how long it will take to realize it.

 "The bottom line from these findings, taken together with other studies published over the last few years, is that initiating therapy when the patient's CD4 count is between 350 and 500 appears to be beneficial over the long term.
 But for patients with a CD4 count above 500, the jury is still out."

 The CD4 count measures how many CD4 cells a type of white blood cell that fights infection are in a cubic milliliter of blood.
 In patients infected with HIV, the virus that causes AIDS, a lower CD4 count is usually associated with more advanced disease, while a higher CD4 count is seen as a sign of better health.